A8: Test your prototype Team submission

 Note: if you are a rare group of 2: pursue a dev plan that meets the rubric with a reasonable workload.
 If you are unable, you may propose an accommodation to this on Piazza; include a link to your dev plan.

 - Submit updated protocol.
-Test at least three people using a protocol with clear, specific steps.
+(Avoid ”our”.)
+Test at least three people on a mobile device (not a laptop) using a protocol with clear, specific steps.

 - Write a 2-3 sentences justifying why you chose these people to test, e.g. are they from your user base?

 - Submit a digital copy of your consent forms for all testers, signed prior to testing

 - Take a photo or draw a sketch of each tester using your prototype, preferably over-the-shoulder shots of the interface